Equivariant iterated loop space theory and permutative G-categories: Introduction

 \section{Introduction}

 Let $G$ be a finite group.
-We shall develop equivariant infinite loop space theory in a series of papers.
-In this one, we focus on the categorical input needed to construct genuine $G$-spectra.
+We will develop equivariant infinite loop space theory in a series of papers.
+In this introductory one, we focus on the operadic equivariant infinite loop space machine.
+This is the most topologically grounded machine, as we illustrate by first focusing on its relationship to $V$-fold deloopings for $G$-representations $V$.
+Genuine permutative $G$-categories and, more generally, $E_{\infty}$ $G$-categories are also defined operadically.
+They provide the simplest categorical input needed to construct genuine $G$-spectra from categorical input.

 For background, naive $G$-spectra are just spectra with actions by $G$.
 They have their uses, but they are not adequate for serious work in equivariant stable homotopy theory.
-The naive suspension $G$-spectra of spheres $S^n$ with trivial $G$-action are invertible in the naive stable homotopy category.
-In contrast, the genuine susension $G$-spectra of $G$-spheres $S^V$ are invertible in the genuine stable homotopy category, where $S^V$ is the one-point compactification of a representation $V$.
-Naive $G$-spectra represent $\bZ$-graded cohomology theories, whereas genuine $G$-spectra represent $RO(G)$-graded cohomology theories.
-The $RO(G)$-grading is essential for Poincar\'e duality and, perhaps surprisingly, for many nonequivariant applications.
+The naive suspension $G$-spectra of spheres $S^n$ with trivial $G$-action are invertible in the naive equivariant stable homotopy category.
+In contrast, for all real orthogonal $G$-representations $V$, the genuine suspension $G$-spectra of $G$-spheres $S^V$ are invertible in the genuine equivariant stable homotopy category, where $S^V$ is the one-point compactification of $V$.
+Naive $G$-spectra represent $\bZ$-graded cohomology theories, whereas genuine $G$-spectra represent cohomology theories graded on the real representation ring $RO(G)$.
+The $RO(G)$-grading is essential for Poincar\'e duality and, surprisingly, for many nonequivariant applications.

-The zeroth space $E_0=\OM^{\infty}E$ of a naive $\OM$-$G$-spectrum is an infinite loop $G$-space in the sense that it is $G$-equivalent to an $n$-fold loop $G$-space $\OM^n E_n$ for each $n\geq 0$.
-The zeroth space $E_0$ of a genuine $\OM$-$G$-spectrum $E$ is an infinite loop $G$-space in the sense that it is $G$-equivalent to a $V$-fold loop $G$-space $\OM^VE(V)$ for all real representations $V$.
+The zeroth space $E_0=\OM^{\infty}E$ of a naive $\OM$-$G$-spectrum is an infinite loop $G$-space in the sense that it is equivalent to an $n$-fold loop $G$-space $\OM^n E_n$ for each $n\geq 0$.
+The zeroth space $E_0$ of a genuine $\OM$-$G$-spectrum $E$ is an infinite loop $G$-space in the sense that it is equivalent to a $V$-fold loop $G$-space $\OM^VE(V)$ for all real representations $V$.
 The essential point of equivariant infinite loop space theory is to construct $G$-spectra from space or category level data.
 Such a result is called a recognition principle since it allows us to recognize infinite loop $G$-spaces when we see them.
 A functor that constructs $G$-spectra from $G$-space or $G$-category level input is called an equivariant infinite loop space machine.

 As we shall see, a recognition principle for naive $G$-spectra is obtained simply by letting $G$ act in the obvious way on the input data familiar from the nonequivariant theory.
-Our main interest is to construct and apply an equivariant infinite loop space machine that constructs genuine $G$-spectra from categorical input.
+One of our main interests is to construct and apply an equivariant infinite loop space machine that constructs genuine $G$-spectra from categorical input.

 A permutative category is a symmetric strictly associative and unital monoidal category, and any symmetric monoidal category is equivalent to a permutative category.
 The classifying space of a permutative category $\sA$ is rarely an infinite loop space, but infinite loop space theory constructs an $\OM$-spectrum $\bK \sA$ whose zeroth space is a group completion of the classifying space $B\sA$.
 A naive permutative $G$-category is a permutative category that is a $G$-category with equivariant structure data.
 It is a straightforward adaptation of the nonequivariant theory to construct naive $G$-spectra $\bK \sA$ from naive permutative $G$-categories $\sA$ in such a way that $\bK_0\sA$ is a group completion of $B\sA$, meaning that $(\bK_0\sA)^H$ is a nonequivariant group completion of $B(\sA^H)$ for all subgroups $H$ of $G$.